Aranyaka17/Traffic-sign-identification-for-smart-city/README.md

 ## Model Architecture:
 AlexNet architecture has been used here.
 The architecture consists of eight layers: five convolutional layers and three fully-connected layers.
 But this isn’t what makes AlexNet special.

+  * It has 8 layers with learnable parameters.

+  * The input to the Model is RGB images.

+  * It has 5 convolution layers with a combination of max-pooling layers.

+  * Then it has 3 fully connected layers.

+  * The activation function used in all layers is Relu.

+  * It used two Dropout layers.

+  * The activation function used in the output layer is Softmax.

+  * The total number of parameters in this architecture is 24,677,335.